SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 ```
 parameters(rn)
 ```
+It should be noted if further modifications are made to a reaction network, the ordering set here cannot be guaranteed.

 Finally, if prefered, the `@species` and `@parameters` options can also be used in `begin ... end` block form:
 ```